sherr3h/FLASS-fina4350.io/_posts/2019-12-04-Project_Workflow_&_Results_Discussion.md

 ### Structure YouTube and Bloomberg Data in one file to run sicket-learn machine learning models.

 Thus we got the following sub-objectives:
-•	Getting the right comments for the corresponding timeframe
+•	Getting the right comments for the corresponding timeframe<br />
-•	Building sentiment analysis measure on the corresponding comments
+•	Building sentiment analysis measure on the corresponding comments<br />
-•	Joining both financial and text data output in one file
+•	Joining both financial and text data output in one file<br />
 •	Fitting the right machine learning models, trying to find the performant hyperparameters through large combination test.<br />

 And the following hyperparameters to optimize: